-If the payer considers that the reasons for appointing the member to the board, committee, panel, review group or task force might not have the required connection with the employer/partnership (e.g., the member was appointed as a result of that member's standing in their community), the payer should contact Inland Revenue for further advice.
+If the payer considers that the reasons for appointing the board member to the Organisation might not have the required connection with the employer/partnership (e.g., the board member was appointed as a result of that board member's standing in their community), the payer should contact Inland Revenue or seek professional advice.

-Simply because a member has asked that a payment is directed to a third party does not by itself establish that the third party has the required duty to account for the tax arising on the fees.
+Simply because the board member has asked that a payment is directed to a third party does not by itself establish that the third party has the required duty to account for the tax arising on the fees.

-If all that has happened is that the member has asked the payer to pay someone else, the payer should still treat the payment as being received by the member (being the person who provided the services).
-A board member cannot avoid having withholding tax deducted by simply directing the payment to a third party.
+If all that has happened is that the board member has asked the payer to pay someone else, the payer should still treat the payment as being received by the board member (being the person who provided the services).
+The board member cannot avoid having withholding tax deducted by simply directing the payment to a third party.